DaDogeDev/DaDogeDev/README.md

 🎓  **Computer Electrotechnician student** in high school "Nikola Tesla", passionate about tech, circuits, and code.
 💻  I build cool stuff with **HTML**, **CSS**, **Python**, and tinker with **Arduino**, microcontrollers, and electronics.
 📀  I daily-drive **Arch Linux**, mess with terminals for fun, and treat Neovim like a second home.
-🛠️  Currently learning: low-level electronics, C programming, and how to not burn myself with a soldering iron 😅
+🛠️  Currently learning: low-level electronics, Python programming, and how to not burn myself with a soldering iron 😅
-🚀  Dream: To become a pro developer, open-source contributor, and hardware hacker.
+🚀  Dream: To become a pro developer, open-source contributor, and hardware tinkerer.

 ---